VottonDev/pomfe.co-file-hosting/README.md

 * Run sudo chown -R www-data:www-data /var/www/domain.com/html/files
 * Import "schema.sql" and "update.sql" into your MySQL Database.
 * Modify "settings.inc.php" inside /includes/.
+* Run "composer install" to install the required dependencies.
+(Optional if use ClamAV)
 * Try uploading a file: see if it adds a row into your MySQL database and try to open the file.

 # Add-ons